jaanga/jaanga.github.io/documents/jaanga-practice-notes/jaanga-manifesto-r1.md

 Efforts are ways of using your knowledge

-All efforts herein are owned by you outthere
+All efforts herein are owned by you out there

 Code is a way of sharing effort